appsemble/appsemble/docs/04-remapper/04-data.md

 ## Introduction

 There are lots of points to get data from in Appsemble.
-There is a number of different remappers to get this data from certain places in an app definition.
+There are a number of different remappers to get this data from certain places in an app definition.

 ### Data remappers